 Applied Behavior Analysis Postbaccalaureate Certificate

 Planning to build your competencies in psychology?
-Kaplan University’s postbaccalaureate certificate is designed for motivated professionals like you.
-If you already possess a bachelor’s degree, earning this certificate could help you prepare to advance or diversify within this field.
+Kaplan University’s Applied Behavior Analysis (ABA) Postbaccalaureate Certificate is designed for motivated professionals like you.
+If you already have a bachelor’s degree, earning this certificate could help prepare you to advance or diversify within this field.

-The curriculum includes five courses that focus on the developmentally disabled, the autistic, and individuals with traumatic brain injuries.
+The curriculum includes five courses that focus on people who are developmentally disabled, autistic, and suffering from traumatic brain injuries.
 You’ll also explore behavioral concepts and theories, and develop assessment and intervention skills.